daytonn/barista/README.md

 * Automatically `update` before every `install` or `upgrade`
 * Automatically `cleanup` after every `install` of `upgrade`
-* Save a cache of all your brewed applications to easily reinstall later
+* Save a list of all your brewed applications
-* Reinstall cached applications with one command

 Installation
 ------------